Antonboom/tinkoff-invest-robot-contest-2022/README.md

 between layers, etc.), you can build basic blocks on top of any API, based on which **it will not be difficult to create and test trading bots of any complexity**.

+## Assumptions

+It is assumed that the robot works only with ruble shares, using only a ruble account.

 ## Launch

 ```bash